OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Boot-from-External-Storage.md

 It may warn you that the device contains a file system.
 Enter `y` to proceed.

-For a USB device, the process should look something like this:
+For a USB drive, the process should look something like this:

 ```
 root@Omega-7ADD:/tmp/mounts# mkfs.ext4 /dev/sda1